UK accuses Russia of stirring Ukraine crisis, tells it to end unrest

 “We call upon Russia to use its influence to put an end to the instability.
 Russia has refused to condemn the illegal actions of armed groups that look to it for direction,” the British Foreign Office said in a statement.

 “We have heard a torrent of disinformation and inflammatory statements (from Russia) that fuel unrest and create unfounded fears.
-We have seen a military build-up and maneuvers on Ukraine’s borders designed to intimidate.”
+We have seen a military build-up and manoeuvres on Ukraine’s borders designed to intimidate.”

 Britain said Russia’s annexation of Crimea had left Moscow isolated on the world stage.
 London had no wish to isolate Russia, the Foreign Office said, but it and others could not ignore attacks upon Ukraine’s sovereignty.